Stay Homas: Agua tour

 The release tour brought the band to forty different locations around Spain.
-Some of them, like Vida Festival and Canet Rock, were controversial due to a large number of people in attendance even with the alarming results of COVID-19 statistics in Spain.
-Another important concert was the one in Razzmatazz since it supposed the re-opening of the venue.
-In December 2021, they are set to visit Milan, Paris, Brussels and London, but their Latin-American tour won't take place until 2022.
+Some of them, including Vida Festival and Canet Rock, were controversial due to their large audiences despite the alarming COVID-19 statistics.
+Another important concert was the one in Razzmatazz since it supposed to be re-opening of the venue.
+In December 2021, they were to visit Milan, Paris, Brussels, and London, with a Latin-American tour for 2022.